Soul Rush (horse)

-Soul Rush (ソウルラッシュ, Souru Rasshu) is a Japanese Thoroughbred racehorse best known for his victories in the 2024 Mile Championship and the 2025 Dubai Turf.
+Soul Rush (ソウルラッシュ, Souru Rasshu) is a retired Japanese Thoroughbred racehorse best known for his victories in the 2024 Mile Championship and the 2025 Dubai Turf.
 He won the JRA Award for Best Sprinter or Miler in 2024.

 Racing career

 2020: two-year-old season

 Soul Rush debuted on December 13, 2020, in a 2-year-old maiden race at Chukyo Racecourse (2000m, turf).
 Racing mid-pack early, he surged ahead in the final stretch to win by two lengths.

 2021: three-year-old season

 In his second career start, the Asunaro Sho, he finished sixth.
 Subsequent races saw mixed results: fourth in the Shinryoku Sho (a six-horse field), sixth in a 1-win class dirt race, fourth, and seventh in another.
 After a four-month break, he returned to win a 1-win class mile race by one and a half lengths with a powerful late sprint.
 He capped the year with a victory in the Christmas Cup, securing his third win by half a length.